AkashMJain/UAMS_CNN/README.md

 # UAMS_CNN
-Same project using can model for identifying drowsy persons in a crowd
+Same project using cnn model for identifying drowsy persons in a crowd